theforeman/theforeman.org/_posts/2018-02-16-running-foreman-with-postgresql-96-from-software-collections.md

 Given that packages from [SoftwareCollections.org](https://www.softwarecollections.org) always come with a prefix for almost everything, we'll have to override the package names, systemd unit names and the data folder.

 Luckily, the [PostgreSQL 9.6](https://www.softwarecollections.org/en/scls/rhscl/rh-postgresql96/) software collection also contains `syspaths` packages (`rh-postgresql96-postgresql-syspaths`, `rh-postgresql96-postgresql-server-syspaths`, etc), so that we won't have to worry about scripts expecting `/usr/bin/psql` or similar to exist ("normal" SCL packages don't touch `/usr/bin` and require a `scl enable NAME` to add the SCL-specific `bin` folder to your `PATH`).
+It also provides a `postgresql.service`, which is an alias for `rh-postgresql96-postgresql.service`.

 Looking at [`postgresql::globals`](https://github.com/puppetlabs/puppetlabs-postgresql/blob/master/manifests/globals.pp) and [`postgresql::params`](https://github.com/puppetlabs/puppetlabs-postgresql/blob/master/manifests/params.pp), we come up with the following settings: